Dragonmystic707/exalted-reincarnated/docs/Solars/Introduction.md

 Solars have powers that are harmful to *Creatures of Darkness*.
 These are any Spirits, demons, or other supernatural creatures whose bodies and nature recoil at the sight of the sun.
-It is not some sort of judgement of how good and moral the creature is, rather just a statement of what powers sustain them.
+It is not some sort of judgment of how good and moral the creature is, rather just a statement of what powers sustain them.

-Creatures of Darkness are any denizens of the **Underworld**, such as ghosts, spectres, and zombies.
+Creatures of Darkness are any denizens of the **Underworld**, such as ghosts, specters, and zombies.
 The Exaltations **Abyssals** and **Liminals** also fall under this category.

 Demons that descend from the shadowy **Ebon Dragon** are also considered